 If your business is already operating in another state and expanding to Kentucky — or vice versa — you’ll need to form a Foreign LLC.

 Helpful Resources from the State of Kentucky

 You’ll find plenty more insight and guidance on the other pages of this guide, including:

-How to search the Kentucky business registry of the KY Secretary of State and find the right name.
-Includes information on naming rules, fictitious names, reserving a Kentucky LLC name and more.
+How to search the Kentucky business registry to find a unique name for your business.
+Includes information on naming rules, assumed names, reserving an LLC name and more.

-How to understand the various fees you’ll need to pay and the requirements you’ll need to meet for both federal and Kentucky rules.
-Includes details of Employer Identification Numbers (EINs), Kentucky and federal business licenses, Kentucky annual reports and more.
+How to understand the various state and federal fees you’ll need to pay and the requirements you must meet.
+Includes details of Employer Identification Numbers (EINs), state and federal business licenses, annual reports and more.

 Covers the various taxes you’ll have to pay to the state and federal governments.
 Includes details about state taxes such as sales and franchise, and federal taxes such as income and self-employment.